niniet98/PROJECT-I/README.md

 **5. Visualizing data:** Plotting subsets of data to visualize the data in order to extract conclusions for the raised questions.

 # Story-telling based on the data analysis
-## A Century of Shark Attacks: Tracing the Evolution
+## Does shark attacks have increased over the years?

 In a first approach related to this question I made a graph tracing the evolution of shark atacks over the years but I saw that between 1543 and 1800 there was almost no activity, so I filtered the data in order to show the evolution over the years since 1800.